joweisberg/openwrt-scripts/README.md

 # openwrt-scripts
- OpenWrt scripts for USB 3.0, WPA3, SFTP, SMB, NFS, DDNS, SQM QoS, Acme, OpenVPN, IKEv2/IPsec, adblock, watchcat, mSMTP
+ OpenWrt scripts for USB 3.0, WPA3, SFTP, SMB, NFS, DDNS, SQM QoS, Acme, OpenVPN, IKEv2/IPsec, Adblock, Watchcat, mSMTP

 ## Objective
 Create a generic script to **install custom OpenWrt configuration automatically** on each new release, **since 2018 and is now stable**